 Thetan life in this universe happens within 8 primary "dynamics" or contexts: the individual, the family and sexuality, groups, humankind, the animal kingdom, the physical universe, the spiritual being, and infinite reality (or God).
 Thetans (people) live and have the urge to survive within these 8 basic domains or realms of life.

 The religion acknowledges the existence of a Supreme Being that could be called "God" but does not focus on the worship of this God as a fundamental practice.
-Instead, Scientology belief focuses on auditing, focused on helping individuals improve and free themselves from destructive mental patterns and ways of thinking.
+Instead, Scientology belief focuses on auditing, a distinct form of personal counseling focused on helping individuals improve and free themselves from destructive mental patterns and ways of thinking.

 A "preclear" person comes for auditing with the goal of recovering awareness and control of all the material stored in what is called "the reactive mind" or "the bank."
 This mind stores exact images - called engrams - of past events that occurred while the person was unconscious or "unaware".
 These images can be reactivated when the current situation closely resembles the engram, thus triggering irrational responses or psychosomatic illnesses.
 The "bank" includes impressions of physical and spiritual trauma, which pushed us to make cause/effect connections, make decisions about reality, make conclusions about people, family, life, etc. - all of which create the "world" within our minds.
 These images or entities function as a kind of mind control about which we are mostly unaware until auditing.